cloudera/cde-public/diagnostics/README.md

 #### Authentication to EKS

 The script will require an AWS IAM user with programmatic access (an access key ID and a secret key).
 The user must have appropriate access to the EKS cluster.

-Currently the only supported method is to add the user as a "Trusted Entity" on the admin role which was used to create the CDE service.
+This means either the user has been added as an admin in the "Access" tab of the environment details in the CDE management console (strongly recommended) or the user has been added as a "Trusted Entity" on the admin role which was used to create the CDE service (not recommended).
 This is the cross-account role that was used when setting up your CDP environment.

-To add the IAM user:
+To add the IAM user as a trusted entity (not recommended):

 * Go to the AWS IAM console, then navigate to "Users"
 * Find and select the user and copy and paste its ARN value